 For Faculty & Staff

 Thank you for visiting the Community Service Learning Center!
 GVSU Faculty and Staff are encouraged to utilize the CSLC's resources to engage students in volunteerism, community service and service learning.
+We also encourage faculty and staff to engage in service opportunities.

 Visit the Service Learning Web Network for information and resources on service learning.
 This web network was created by staff members of the CSLC for the purpose of promoting connections among students, faculty, and community members through integrated academic coursework and service in the community.